jryannel/jryannel.github.com/index.md

 {% include JB/setup %}

+Coming soon ...

-Coming soon a website about Qt Quick snippets.
+A website about Qt Quick snippets.

 <ul class="posts">
   {% for post in site.posts %}